danielkennedy1/goggle/README.md

     - **[REFAC]**: Code refactor
     - **[BUILD]**: Build system related change
     - **[BUG]**: Bug fix

+- We have configured our automated tests to run on each push to GitHub using GitHub Actions.

 ## NOTES:
 - I reckon we should seperate the file ingress and index creation from each other so its easier to test.